 Students will receive the kit in the mail the week of January 25.
 They should hold onto the kit and keep it in a safe place.
 Bowdoin asks that students take the test on the morning of Friday, January 29.
 The kit comes with a prepaid envelope that students will need to drop off at a UPS store or other UPS pick-up location by noon on Friday, January 29.

 Bowdoin College has developed a testing protocol in partnership with the Broad Institute in Cambridge, Massachusetts, that is central to our return-to-campus plan.
 Throughout the month of February, all students residing on campus and in residence in our local community will be tested three days a week on Monday, Wednesday, and Friday.
-Starting in March, all students residing on campus and in residence will be tested twice a week, either on a Monday/Thursday schedule or a Tuesday/Friday schedule, to maximize a fast response to any potential campus outbreak.
+Starting in March, all students residing on campus and in residence were tested twice a week, either on a Monday/Thursday schedule or a Tuesday/Friday schedule.
+In response to an increase in cases in Maine in early April, beginning on Monday, April 12 all students, faculty, and staff who normally test twice a week will be testing three times a week on Monday, Wednesday, and Friday for the remainder of the semester to maximize a fast response to any potential campus outbreak.